IvoNet/isbndb/README.md

 ## Open Stories

-* As a User I WANT TO be notified when I exceed my daily quota IN ORDER TO don't make unnecessary requests
+* As a User I WANT TO be notified when I exceed my daily quota IN ORDER TO don't make unnecessary requests and don't get feature envy by having to implement it in the using applciation